easy1staking-com/liqwid-finance-liquidation-bot/README.md

 ## Official Liqwid Finance Liquidation BOT page

+First things first.

+[Liqwid Finance](https://liqwid.finance) is a decentralised lending and borrowing platform running on Cardano.

+The team has handed over to the community the important task to liquidate bad debts and keep the platform financially healthy.
+In order to ensure that bad loans are promptly liquidated, the team has provided the community with a BOT that peforms the liquidation and with incentives for community members to run the BOT.

+Yep you heard right.
+You can get paid to liquidate bad debts on the Liqwid Finance platform.

-The original github page of the Liqwid Liquidation Bot is available [here](https://github.com/Liqwid-Labs/liqwid-liquidation-bot)
+The original github page and documentation of the Liqwid Liquidation Bot is available [here](https://github.com/Liqwid-Labs/liqwid-liquidation-bot)

 ## Before you start

 It is necessary to clearly state who this project is for.

-In order to follow these tutorials and setup your own bot as well as customising these examples for your own bot, it is necessary to be proficient with docker and containerised technologies.
+In order to follow these tutorials, and setup your own bot as well as customising these examples for your own bot, it is necessary to be proficient with docker and containerised technologies.
 It's not the goal of this tutorial to teach docker, but rather provide a set of recipes to get you up and running quickly with a Liqwid Finance bot.

-Examples will go from a more basic configuration to a fairly complex setup where you will run your own mainnet cardano-node, ogmios, in-memory kupo and all the stuff you need to run a fast, reliable BOT and keep Liqwid Finance bad-debt free.
-And why not, earn a couple of bucks too.
+Examples will go from a more basic configuration to a fairly complex setup where you will run your own mainnet cardano-node, ogmios, kupo and all the stuff you need to run a fast, reliable BOT and keep Liqwid Finance bad-debt free.
+And why not, earn a few bucks too.

-If you're not comfortable with docker and co., close the window and go for a walk, don't come to me crying coz you lost 10k ada or 20k djed.
+If you're not comfortable with unix and or docker, close the window and go for a walk, don't come to me crying coz you lost a bunch of ada or djed.

+## Installing Docker

+The process of installing docker, closely depends on the Operative System you're using and even on linux there are several different ways of installing it.

+As I run my BOTs on either Docker or Kubernetes, I like to use Ubuntu Linux as underlying OS for all my projects as it's very popular, simple to use, and there are hundreds of tutorials and articles to solve most of the issues you might encounter.
+So, if you're starting from scratch on old hardware or renting a VPS, I would recommend ubuntu because you'll be able to follow the instructions contained in this project all the way from installing and configuring components to running your BOTs.

+It's not the purpose of this tutorial to explain how to install and run docker, but in order to get you up to speed, you can find how to install docker on ubuntu linux in this quick tutorial [Installing Docker on Ubuntu](./INSTALLING_DOCKER.md).

 ## Docker compose gotchas